 The best way to learn any language, including difficult Japanese, is through a teacher.
 You can do this face-to-face, either offline in the classroom or online.

-Apps can, at best, supplement primary learning sources, such as classes through a tutor or language school.
+Apps can, at best, supplement primary learning sources, such as classes with a tutor or at a language school.

-Learning a language requires you to speak it, more so with the natives or those who know it.
+Learning a language requires speaking it, especially with native speakers or those who know it.
 That way, you understand where and how to use the proper terminology.

-And how the colloquial uses differ from the textbook version of the language that most apps and even textbooks teach.
+And how colloquial usage differs from the textbook version of the language most apps and even textbooks teach.

-Mobile apps are pretty impersonal compared to face-to-face lessons online or in language institutes.
-You can only “communicate” with a laptop or smartphone, but you can’t converse with it.
+Mobile apps are impersonal compared to face-to-face lessons, online lessons, or in-person language institutes.
+You can only “communicate” with a laptop or smartphone, but can’t converse with it.

-Also, unlike a live class or actual interactions, there is no feedback for making a mistake with a term or use of the language.
-So, apps can only be an option rather than the roadmap to learning a language fluently.
+Also, unlike a live class or in-person interactions, there is no feedback for making a mistake with a term or with the use of language.
+So, applications can only be an option, not a roadmap to learning a language fluently.

-Besides, no single app can provide you with everything you need to learn Japanese.
+No single app can provide everything you need to learn Japanese.
 Of course, you can learn many things from an app, but that won’t be enough to become fluent in Japanese.

-That said, it is still worth exploring this option, provided you know which app to choose.
-Its features have significant advantages to help you learn the language effectively.
+This option is still worth exploring, provided you know which app to choose.
+Its features have significant advantages that help you learn the language effectively.

-Japanese is one of the most popular and taught languages across the world.
-It attracts learners from far and wide.
+Japanese is one of the most popular languages taught worldwide, attracting learners from around the world.

 That is why it offers many options and has a wealth of resources.
 Because of this, you can easily find learning apps and study materials to help you learn Japanese.

-With so many Japanese language smartphone apps available, finding the right one can be challenging.
+With so many Japanese language smartphone applications available, finding the right one can be challenging.

 You’ll undoubtedly find your favorite Japanese learning app on this list of the best apps.

-Also, there are many specialized apps to assist you in learning Japanese.
-There are free, freemium, and only paid options on this list.
+Additionally, there are many specialized resources to help you learn Japanese.
+This list includes free, freemium, and paid options.
 Let’s take a closer look!

 1. Tae Kim’s Guide to Learning Japanese

-One of the best apps for studying Japanese vocabulary and grammar is Tae Kim’s Guide to Learning Japanese.
+Tae Kim’s Guide to Learning Japanese is one of the best apps for studying Japanese vocabulary and grammar.

 You can learn everything about Japanese grammar with this app, a mobile version of the renowned online grammar guide.
 Advanced students can also review more tough lessons or what they’ve already mastered.